muindetuva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-7-everybody - Adds execute permission to everybody 8-james_bonf - script that gives all permissions to other users and none for owner group 9-Johnn_doe - script that makes a file have permisions 753
+7-everybody - Adds execute permission to everybody 8-james_bonf - script that gives all permissions to other users and none for owner group 9-Johnn_doe - script that makes a file have permisions 753 10-mirror_permissions - Copies mode of another file to our file